Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Pluralism as Ecological Diversity

 \subsection{Pluralisms and Social Niches}

 A general pattern could be traced at this point.
-Intra-agent epistemological pluralism emerges from simplifying the agent-environment coupling relatively to functional niches, determining the explicit articulation of several agent-environment couplings.
+Intra-agent epistemological pluralism emerges from simplifying the agent-environment coupling relative to functional niches, determining the explicit articulation of several agent-environment couplings.
 Inter-agent pluralism aggregates those articulations, and the commitments exploiting them, resulting in a set of \emph{agent-roles} available within a social niche.
 Normative and value pluralism can be seen as components of the previous ones, aggregating respectively \emph{social coordination} (institutional) and \emph{reward model} aspects.
 Other possible inflections are \emph{political pluralism}, necessary base for democracy; and \emph{legal pluralism}, a special case of normative pluralism, necessary requirement for jurisdiction in international matters.

 In other words, pluralisms come together with accepting an ecological view of social systems: they mirror the \emph{diversity} (of aspects) of the social niches available within a society, at a certain point in time.
-This implies that rules can be understood and modeled only within the context of social roles.
-All effort to capture regularities, rules or associated epiphenomena without considering the niche that is using them is going to fail, because as soon as the relative distribution of niches in society changes, the model foundations will change too.
+This implies that rules can be understood and modeled only within the context of social roles \Gio{(in turn associated to niches)}.
+All effort to capture regularities, rules or associated epiphenomena without considering the niche that is using them is going to fail, because as soon as the relative distribution of niches in society changes, the model foundations will change too. \Gio{This observation is compatible to accounts highlighting the \textit{material} dimension of law, according to which the law is primarily constituted and performed out of dedicated practices pertaining to a certain social assemblage \citep{Pottage2012,Philippopoulos-Mihalopoulos2014}.
+Vice-versa, from a system-design perspective, this view entails that all artifact capturing norms (norm as in \textit{normativity} but also as in normality) need to be considered in an ecologically sound computational architecture, able to assimilate or accomodate adequately to any environmental configuration.
+This requirement suggests the introduction of a \textit{normware} level of conception of artificial devices, beyond hardware and software \citep{Sileno2018a}.}